Brown by the Numbers

-Founded in 1764, Brown is a leading Ivy League research university where students and faculty collaborate to address the defining challenges of a complex and changing world.
+Founded in 1764, Brown is a leading nonprofit research university where talented faculty and students collaborate to blend deep content knowledge across many areas of study to address the defining challenges of our complex and changing world.

 undergraduate concentrations